-9 IAM Best Practices That You Should Follow to Secure Your Enterprise (Infographic)
+9 IAM Best Practices to Secure Your Organization Easily (Infographic)

 … better control and access to users and employees.

-But, simply integrating an IAM solution won’t be enough to secure your enterprise.
+But, simply integrating an IAM solution won’t be enough to secure your organization from cyber attacks.

 You also need to enforce IAM best practices for providing verified access to confidential and sensitive corporate data.